ICCB-Cologne/CNSistent/README.md

 Additional arguments:

 * `--dist`: Maximum distance between breakpoints to be considered a part of the same segment.
-If not provided, the default value is `0`, which will create the exact segements of the dataset.
+If not provided, the default value is `0`, which will create the exact segments of the dataset.

 > NOTE: If first or last breakpoint is less than `--dist` from the end of the chromosome, the segment is extended to the end of the chromosome.